ArctosDB/documentation-wiki/_documentation/identifiers.markdown

 ---
-title: Other Identifying Numbers (Other IDs) and Relationships
+title: Identifiers and Relationships
 layout: default_toc
 ---

-# Other Identifying Numbers (Other IDs) and Relationships
+# Identifiers and Relationships

 **Other IDs** (identifiers) are any identifiers applied to specimens.
 These identifiers may allow tracking records (as in the case of collector